RedHatInsights/frontend-components/packages/components/doc/breadcrumbs.md

 # Deprecated

-Breadcrumbs from FE component shouldn\'t be used anymore.
+Breadcrumbs from FE component shouldn't be used anymore.
 Instead use [Breadcrumb](https://patternfly-react.surge.sh/documentation/react/components/breadcrumb) from PF repository

 # Breadcrumbs